Avoiding Right-Angle Traces in PCB Layout

-After calculating the equivalent impedance with the increased line width using the impedance calculation formula mentioned in the transmission line chapter, the reflection coefficient can be determined using the empirical formula: ρ=(Zs-Z0)/(Zs+Z0).
-Generally, the impedance change caused by right-angle wiring ranges from 7% to 20%, with a maximum reflection coefficient of approximately 0.1.
+By determining the equivalent impedance with the increased line width and using the reflection coefficient formula ρ=(Zs-Z0)/(Zs+Z0), we can quantify the impact of right-angle wiring.
+Typically, the impedance change ranges from 7% to 20%, with a maximum reflection coefficient of around 0.1.

 Contact